-- Approval by the screening committee of the prospective intern's qualifications and his proposed project: - (2) the successful completion of the six mandatory courses in the M.P.A. program: PA 601, Introduction to Public Administration; PA 603, Government Organization and Administration; PA 604, Planning, Programming, and Budgeting; PA 605, Public Personnel Administration; PA 606, Applied Research and Program Evaluation; PA 607, Public Administration and Policy Formulation: - (3) the placement of the student in an agency of government.
+- Approval by the screening committee of the prospective intern's qualifications and his proposed project: - (2) the successful completion of the seven mandatory courses in the M.P.A. program: PA 601, Introduction to Public Administration; PA 603, Government Organization and Administration; PA 604, Planning, Programming, and Budgeting; PA 605, Public Personnel Administration; PA 606, Applied Research and Program Evaluation; PA 607, Public Administration and Policy Formulation; PA 608, Seminar in Decision Making. - (3) the placement of the student in an agency of government.